-Annex I - Indicators of suspicious transactions

-- A request by a customer to enter into an insurance contract(s) where the source of the funds is unclear or not consistent with the customer's apparent standing. - A sudden request for a significant purchase of a lump sum contract with an existing client whose current contracts are small and of regular payments only. - 3.
-A proposal which has no discernible purpose and a reluctance to divulge a "need" for making the investment. - 4.
-A proposal to purchase and settle by cash. - A proposal to purchase by utilizing a cheque drawn from an account other than the personal account of the proposer. - The prospective client who does not wish to know about investment performance but does enquire on the early cancellation/surrender of the particular contract. - A customer establishes a large insurance policy and within a short period of time cancels the policy, requests the return of the cash value payable to a third party. - 8.
-Early termination of a product, especially in a loss. - A customer applies for an insurance policy relating to business outside the customer's normal pattern of business. - 10.
-A customer requests for a purchase of insurance policy in an amount considered to be beyond his apparent need. - 11.
-A customer attempts to use cash to complete a proposed transaction when this type of business transaction would normally be handled by cheques or other payment instruments. - A customer refuses, or is unwilling, to provide explanation of financial activity, or provides explanation assessed to be untrue. - 13.
-A customer is reluctant to provide normal information when applying for an insurance policy, provides minimal or fictitious information or, provides information that is difficult or expensive for the institution to verify. - 14.
-Delay in the provision of information to enable verification to be completed.
+Annex I - Indicators of suspicious transactions A request by a customer to enter into an insurance contract(s) where the source of the funds is unclear or not consistent with the customer's apparent standing.
+A sudden request for a significant purchase of a lump sum contract with an existing client whose current contracts are small and of regular payments only.
+A proposal which has no discernible purpose and a reluctance to divulge a "need" for making the investment.
+A proposal to purchase and settle by cash.
+A proposal to purchase by utilizing a cheque drawn from an account other than the personal account of the proposer.
+The prospective client who does not wish to know about investment performance but does enquire on the early cancellation/surrender of the particular contract.
+A customer establishes a large insurance policy and within a short period of time cancels the policy, requests the return of the cash value payable to a third party.
+Early termination of a product, especially in a loss.
+A customer applies for an insurance policy relating to business outside the customer's normal pattern of business.
+10. A customer requests for a purchase of insurance policy in an amount considered to be beyond his apparent need.
+11. A customer attempts to use cash to complete a proposed transaction when this type of business transaction would normally be handled by cheques or other payment instruments.
+12. A customer refuses, or is unwilling, to provide explanation of financial activity, or provides explanation assessed to be untrue.
+13. A customer is reluctant to provide normal information when applying for an insurance policy, provides minimal or fictitious information or, provides information that is difficult be completed.